How Executives Use the Decision Matrix to Influence Decisions

 The mechanics are simple:

 List your options.
-Vendors, candidates, or competing priorities.
+Programs, vendors, candidates, or competing priorities.

 Choose your criteria.
-Cost, feasibility, strategic value, risk — and decide which carry the most weight.
+Cost, strategic value, risk, speed to market — and decide which carry the most weight.

 Score each option.
 Add them up.
 The strongest choice rises to the top.